biplavpoudel/MongoDB-Atlas-Administration/README.md

 # MongoDB Atlas Administrator Path

+For the latest and most updated docs, visit: https://www.mongodb.com/docs/

 ## 1. Setup Atlas CLI
 Installing Atlas CLI may also install `mongosh`, so this step might be unnecessary. <br>
 Adding the following yum repo might still be useful if you have intension to install **MongoDB Community Server**.<br>